eddiesTime/sme_app/raw_documentation.md

 _Code snippet 38: WeatherReducer function_

-`weatherReducer` is a collection of reducers related to weather.
+The `weatherReducer` is a collection of reducers related to `WeatherState`.

 ##### Selectors